-Energy Prices – Privatisation was supposed to deliver cheaper fuel bills, and yet our bills are now higher than ever (even though oil prices are stable), many people can’t afford to heat their homes properly, and last year 31,000 people died from the cold (an increase of 29% from the previous year).
+Energy Prices – Privatisation was supposed to deliver cheaper fuel, and yet our bills are now the highest in Europe (even though oil prices have dropped very low), many people can’t afford to heat their homes properly, and last year 31,000 people died from the cold (an increase of 29% from the previous year).

 Water Bills – Again privatisation was supposed to lead to greater efficiencies and cheaper bills, but in reality our bills have climbed inexorably higher (doubling since privatisation), while the owners of the water companies become ever richer and use tax avoidance schemes to increase their wealth further.